Hunger Council OF Chittenden County

 MOST RECENT HUNGER COUNCIL OF CHITTENDEN COUNTY MEETING:

-The Hunger Council last met on September 18th and took a strategic look at the resources and organizations addressing food security in the county.
+The Hunger Council last met on November 27th to discuss changes being made to Age Well's nutrition services to older Vermonters.
 The meeting agenda is available HERE and meeting minutes are available HERE.

 UPCOMING HUNGER COUNCIL OF CHITTENDEN COUNTY MEETINGS:

-The Hunger Council of Chittenden County meets next on Monday, November 27th.
-More details will be available closer to the meeting date.
+The Hunger Council of Chittenden County meets next on Monday, January 22nd.
+More details and a draft agenda will be available closer to the meeting date.

 2017/2018 Meeting Schedule: